maddison-wells/Map-Editor/README.md

 The math is that we use a for loop for each axis to render out lines, but include a `+ 1` to close it off.

 <img src="src/img/grid.png" width="200px">

+To fill in that missing pixel in the corner, the thickness of the line (in this case 2) is added to the horizontal length using `+2`